janraasch/janraaschcom/content/hire-me.md

 my time commitment is tailored to each project's unique needs. for focused projects, i typically dedicate 2-3 man-days (8 hours each) spread across 3-4 days per week. i'm also available for smaller consulting-type engagements, which might involve only one or two calls per month. this flexibility allows me to accommodate various project scales and client needs, ensuring I can provide the right level of attention and expertise to each engagement.

 whether you're a startup looking to validate your idea or an established company needing to accelerate your development roadmap, i'm here to help turn your vision into reality.

-*i'm happy to talk about work engagements for Q4 2024 and beyond - [reach out via email](mailto:jan@janraasch.com) or [book a zoom call](https://calendly.com/jan-raasch/office-hours)!*

 #### previous employment